-If you retire and later you are hired or rehired in Covered Employment by an Employer, your monthly benefit payments will stop.
+If you retire and later you are rehired in Covered Employment by an Employer, your monthly benefit payments will stop.
 Your last monthly benefit payment will be prorated to reflect the portion of the month that you were retired.

-When you retire again, your monthly benefit will be recalculated using your additional Career Compensation or your additional Career Monthly Compensation and Credited Service, as applicable, and will be reduced to reflect the previous retirement benefit payments that you received prior to your normal retirement date.
+When you retire again, your monthly benefit will be recalculated and will be reduced to reflect the previous retirement benefit payments that you received prior to your normal retirement date.
+Please be aware that returning to Covered Employment could result in a decrease in your subsequent retirement benefits.

-If you are hired or rehired in Covered Employment after you retire, the benefit election form you filed when you first retired will be void.
+If you are rehired in Covered Employment after you retire, the benefit election form you filed when you first retired will be void.
 You must file a new benefit election form when you again retire.
-See

-"When You Can Retire -- When Payments Begin" on page 20 and "Forms of Benefit Payments - Obtaining Your Benefits" on page 31.
+See "When You Can Retire -- When Payments Begin" on page 18 and "Forms of Benefit Payments - Obtaining Your Benefits" on page 28.

-If you retire and incur a true termination of employment, and are hired or rehired by an Employer, but not in Covered Employment, your monthly benefit payments will continue without interruption while you are reemployed.
-Whether or not you have incurred a true termination of employment is based on the facts and circumstances, but generally you will be considered to have incurred a true termination of employment if you are not employed by an Employer in any capacity (including as an independent contractor) for at least 90 days.
+If you retire and incur a true termination of employment, and are rehired by an Employer, but not in Covered Employment, your monthly benefit payments will continue without interruption while you are reemployed.
+Whether you have incurred a true termination of employment is based on the facts and circumstances, but generally you will be considered to have incurred a true termination of employment if you are not employed by an Employer in any capacity (including as an independent contractor) for at least 90 days and do not have a prearrangement to be reemployed.
+If it is later discovered that you have been so reemployed and that you received a distribution from the Retirement Plan, you must repay the distribution plus earnings to the Retirement Plan.